 The role of an air purifier – how it can help

-Air purifiers work by pulling air through a series of filter sections using a small fan and ultimately do not only circulate the air in a room, but they reduce dust mite problems by actually filtering and trapping these mite allergens.
+Air purifiers like the GermGuardian AC4825 work by pulling air through a series of filter sections using a small fan.
+As the air in a room circulates they reduce dust mite problems by filtering and trapping these mite allergens.

-In order to do so a filter capable of trapping particles as small as the 5 microns mentioned earlier (and below) is necessary.
-The industry standard is the highly efficient particulate air (HEPA) filter, a standardized type of filter which must meet the following requirements:
+In order to do so a filter capable of trapping particles as small as 5 as microns mentioned earlier is necessary.
+The industry standard is the High Efficiency Particulate Air (HEPA) filter.
+These are a standardized type of filter which must meet the following requirements:

 This means if over a period of time that air containing 10,000 particles and substances moves into the filter only 3 will escape!
 An excellent amount of filtration.